Arva/arva-js/esdoc-res/tutorial.md

 # What's Arva JS?

-Arva is a fresh-cut framework for building interactive applications.
-When we talk about **applications** that are **interactive**, we leverage complete built-in animation capabilities along with powerful state maintenance to successfully maintain UI interaction in a fluid way.
+Arva is a fresh-cut framework for building interactive applications. **Applications** that are **interactive** leverage complete built-in animation capabilities along with powerful state maintenance that successfully maintains UI interaction in a highly interactive and fluid way.
 In other words, this is not only an **animation library** (GreenSock, Velocity.js etc), nor an **application framework** (React, Angular, etc), but a holistic solution of both.

 Arva solves the problem of layout and animation without the need to bother with CSS nor HTML.
 While CSS is still used for **styling** of the content, whereas **positioning** and **sizing** is handled in a more pragmatic way.